CivicTechTO/ttc_subway_times/README.md

 ## Documentation

-Review the [doc/](doc/) folder for the Jupyter Notebooks explaining how we explored developing this project and understanding the data.
+Review the [doc/](doc/) folder for the [Jupyter Notebooks](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html#id5) explaining how we explored developing this project and understanding the data.
+Jupyter notebooks are a way of having code, descriptive text, and output together in one document to present a narrative around data exploration.

+If you're interested in a Data Dictionary, [click here](doc/DataDictionary.md) (it's also in the `doc/` folder.

 ## Data Flow and Data Structure